Bernard-A/IoTRoam-Tutorial/QuickStart.md

     * c.)
 Modify "Certificate.json" in all subdirectories to suit your "CN" and host "IP addresses"
     * d.)
 For roaming, You have to modify the directory name to suit your NetId.
 In the [example], the NetID is "000000"
  7. Install [cfssl].
 A Short installation [tutorial]
- 8. Following has to done to run the [Makefile]
+ 8. Following has to be done to run the [Makefile]
     * a.)
 Request your intermediate public and private certificate by sending mail to `"sandoche.balakrichenan@afnic.fr"` AND `"antoine.bernard@afnic.fr"`
     * b.)
 Copy the intermediate public and private certificate to the intermediate directory as specified in the directory structure as [here]:
     * c.)
 Modify the `NetId` in the top of the `Makefile` to suit your `NetId`